 We also offer alternative postgraduate degrees if you decide to take a slightly different route.
-You can explore all your options using our postgraduate course search tool.

 You may be entitled to an alumni discount on your fees if you decide to extend your time with us by progressing from undergraduate to postgraduate study.

 Full-time students applying to start in September 2023 should apply directly to the university.How to apply